 To test our models to determine if they worked as intended, we filled a small bin with water.
 We poured about 2 inches of aquarium gravel in the bottom to represent the soil at the bottom of a lake, stream, ocean, or pond.

 Students placed their plant models in the bin covering the roots with the gravel to secure them so they would stand up.
-Students then poured a few inches of water in their bin.
+Next, students poured a few inches of water in their bins.